-The Company's subscribed capital, as of June 30, 2009, is 3,933 and is represented by 393,312,793 shares of common stock and divided into four classes of shares (A, B, C and D), with a par value of Argentine pesos 10 and one vote per share.
+The Company's subscribed capital as of December 31, 2009, is 3,933 and is represented by 393,312,793 shares of common stock and divided into four classes of shares (A, B, C and D), with a par value of Argentine pesos 10 and one vote per share.
 These shares are fully subscribed, paid-in and authorized for stock exchange listing.

-As of June 30, 2009, Repsol YPF, S.A. ("Repsol YPF") controls the Company, directly and indirectly, through a 84.04% shareholding, while Petersen Energía S.A. ("PESA") and its affiliates exercises significant influence through a 15.46% shareholding.
-Additionally, Repsol YPF granted certain affiliates of PESA an option to purchase from Repsol YPF up to an additional 10% of YPF's outstanding capital stock.
+As of December 31, 2009, Repsol YPF, S.A. ("Repsol YPF") controls the Company, directly and indirectly, through an 84.04% shareholding, while Petersen Energía S.A. ("PESA") and its affiliates exercises significant influence through a 15.46% shareholding.
+Additionally, Repsol YPF granted certain affiliates of PESA an option, which expires on February 21, 2012, to purchase from Repsol YPF up to an additional 10% of YPF's outstanding capital stock.